samthebest/scenron/README.md

  - automatically attach and mount the EBS
  - automatically unpacks the enron data (if it isn't already unpacked) onto the EBS

+### Prepare Data

+In addition to unzipping the data we have a spark job that reformats the data into something much more Big Data friendly.
+(See "Code Notes" for details).

+After you have created a cluster run `./bin/unzipped-to-email-per-row-format.sh`.
+This will:

+ - Build the code that includes the data preparation
+ - Write back to the EBS for future use

+We don't include this step in the Create Cluster Script because its very slow and ought to be run in a screen session for robustness (to allow for network issues).

+### Run Analysis

+This will use the data from above.

+Finally run `./bin/run.sh`

+## To Build

+Simply `sbt assembly`

+## To Run Tests

+Simply `sbt test`

 # Code Notes

 ## Preparing The Data